PacktPublishing/Django-in-Production/Chapter07/README.md

-# Using Pagination, Django Signals, and Custom Middleware
+# Chapter 7: Using Pagination, Django Signals, and Custom Middleware

 ## Table of contents
 * [Technical requirements](#technical-requirements)